caiomattos/doublestress/README.md

 The main scripts in this repo are written in Python.

-* [List of libraries]
+## Packages

+All necessary packages are listed in the environment file `environment.yml`.

 ## Usage

 To use the scripts in this repo, follow these steps:

 1. Clone the repo.
-2. Install the required libraries.
+2. Install the required libraries using `conda env create -f environment.yml`.
+3. Activate the double stress environment with `conda activate doublestress`
-3. Download data from Zenodo into folderr `data`
+4. Download data from Zenodo into folderr `data`
-3. Run the Jupyter Notebook `Mattos et  al. (2023) - Main Figures.ipynb`.
+5. Run the Jupyter Notebook `Mattos et  al. (2023) - Main Figures.ipynb`.

 ## Citation and license